 - Preludes: Nystabakk works on improvising preludes to songs and other composed pieces, borrowing models and techniques from existing music.
 This serves both as a practice method and as a means to create transitions between pieces in performances.

-- Composing through improvisation: Nystbakk explores improvisation as a way to compose new music to an existing text by using the model of Italian frottole, which probably originated as an improvised and orally transmitted genre.
+- Composing through improvisation: Nystabakk explores improvisation as a way to compose new music to an existing text by using the model of Italian frottole, which probably originated as an improvised and orally transmitted genre.

 Dissemination and documentation